-But this past summer, I watched as my then three-year-old son chomped down on his fingernail.
+But a few summers ago, I watched as my then three-year-old son chomped down on his fingernail.
 That was it.
 The final kick in the butt I needed to see to finally stop a decades-old bad habit.

-What's that?
 According to the folks at U-Cal Berkeley’s Greater Good Science Center, mindfulness is about "maintaining a moment-by-moment awareness of our thoughts, feelings, bodily sensations, and surrounding environment."

 So, I reached out to Paul Gustafson, a Boston-area consulting hypnotist.
 Gustafson helps people -- via guided meditation and hypnotic suggestion -- with anything from quitting smoking to overcoming a fear of flying.

 I sat down with him for three, 30-minute sessions where he talked me into a deep relaxation and then, as I reached a deep meditative state, he provided guidance and suggestions for me to figuratively cut the cord of my past nail-biting behavior.
 From there, I kept his guided meditation recording on repeat.